Ohio University Capital Internship Program

 For a full cost breakdown, visit:

-- Undergraduate student budget worksheet- Spring 2020 (PDF)
+- Undergraduate student budget worksheet- Fall 2020 (PDF)

 Participants of this program will receive a Presidential Scholarship to support their experience in D.C.
 The remaining cost of attendance will be consistent with a regular academic semester.